Miami Intermodal Center: Planning

 In 2002, Miami-Dade County approved a public referendum for a half-cent sales tax to support transportation expansion in the region.
 The tax was to fund an increase in bus service, plus two Metrorail branches: Orange Line North to 215th Street, and Orange Line West to Florida International University via the MIC.
 A previous attempt at a one-cent sales tax had been defeated in 1999.

 The second TIFIA loan, for $170 million, was signed in April 2005.
 The federal Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, passed in August 2005, continued funding for the MIC and added $100 million for the 2.4 mile Metrorail branch from Earlington Heights to the MIC.
 In July 2006, FDOT paid $17.1 million on the first TIFIA loan, converting it to a state loan with a lower rate.
 In August 2007, an additional $100 million was added to the first TIFIA loan.

-The Metrorail expansions funded by the 2002 sales tax were to primarily serve lower density residential areas, causing them to have poor ridership-to-cost projections.
+The Metrorail expansions funded by the 2002 sales tax were to primarily serve lower-density residential areas, causing them to have poor ridership-to-cost projections.
 Sales tax revenue was hurt by the late-2000s recession, and much of what was collected was instead used to cover operating expenses due to mismanagement and questionable hiring practices in the transit agency.
-These issues lead the expansions to be ineligible for partial funding by the Federal Transit Administration, and they were effectively canceled in July 2010.
-The spur to the airport had then completed design and was allowed to continue, although its cost doubled from original projections.
+These issues made the expansions ineligible for partial funding by the Federal Transit Administration, and they were effectively canceled in July 2010.
+The spur to the airport had then completed the design and was allowed to continue, although its cost doubled from original projections.

 Construction

-The first component of the MIC Program to be completed was major roadway improvements.
+The first component of the MIC Program to be completed was significant roadway improvements.
 These included a new interchange with direct access from the Dolphin Expressway and the Airport Expressway to the MIC and the airport, reconfiguration of Le Jeune Road as an arterial boulevard (as it no longer was needed to handle most airport traffic), and upgrades to local roads serving the airport area.
 The second component was the RCC, a 3.4 e6sqft "rental car shopping mall" that provides airport passengers convenient access to participating rental car companies.

 Construction of the road portion of the MIC began in 2001, followed by foundation work on the RCC in June 2003.
-Property and right of way acquisition for the whole project was completed in late 2003.
+Property and right-of-way acquisition for the project was completed in late 2003.
 The first column for the RCC was poured in July 2007.
 The main part of the Roadways Program, including the MIC-MIA Interchange and the Le Jeune Road modifications, were completed on May 16, 2008.
-The RCC was topped off on September 26, 2008 and opened on July 13, 2010.
+The RCC was topped off on September 26, 2008, and opened on July 13, 2010.
 A shuttle bus ran from the RCC to the airport terminals.